apache/directory-fortress-core/README.txt

 i. (option if using Symas OpenLDAP binaries) Point slapdInstall.sh to use correct Symas OpenLDAP installation binaries. for example for Redhat i386: slapd.install=rpm -Uvv symas-openldap-gold.i386-2.4.25.110424.rpm
 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 6.
 Instructions for using pre-existing or native OpenLDAP installation using 'load-slapd' target.
 ###################################################################################

 a.
-Install OpenLDAP using your existing package management system.
+Install OpenLDAP using preferred method.

-    For example:
+    For example (existing package management system):

         + On Debian systems: http://wiki.debian.org/LDAP/OpenLDAPSetup